-Investors are able to view the borrower’s real estate project proposal, due diligence documents, ARV/LTV, interest rates and other pertinent information in order to determine whether or not the borrower’s project is a good fit for the investor’s portfolio.
-Transparency in all deals allows the investor to choose exactly which prescreened real estate investments fit their investment needs and diversification by yield, term, geography and project or loan type.
+Investors are able to view the borrower’s real estate project proposal, due diligence documents, ARV/LTV, interest rates and other pertinent information in order to determine whether or not the borrower’s project is a good fit for the investing portfolio.
+Transparency in all deals allows investors to choose exactly which pre-screened real estate investments fit their investment needs and diversification by yield, term, geography and project or loan type.

 Patch of Land uses traditional underwriting procedures, including arms-length third-party appraisals with a full walkthrough, an evaluation of the local market, the performance of that particular asset class in that market, and the risk profile of the borrower.
 PoL works with experienced developers and limits funding to manage risk.
 The guidelines for investment deals are:

 - An LTV (loan to value) up to 80%

 - An ARV (after-rehab value) up to 70%

 - Loan duration between one and 36 months